CommitAnalysisInfrastructure/VariabilityChangeAnalyzer/README.md

 *Plug-in-specific configuration parameter(s):*

 The name of the SPL from which the commits are analyzed.
 The definition of this property is optional and only necessary, if the visualization of analysis results is desired.
-In that case, valid values are [Cc]oreboot or [Ll]inux.
-All other values result in an AnalysisSetupException.
+In that case, valid values are "[Cc]oreboot" or "[Ll]inux".
+All other values result in an `AnalysisSetupException`.
 Hence, this property indirectly controls the visualization.
 ```Properties
 Type: optional
 Default value: none